GB8093/Credit_Card_Analysis_Dashboard/README.md

 Technologies Used:

 Python (Pandas, NumPy)

-Data Visualization: Seaborn, and Matplotlib
+Data Visualization: Seaborn,Power BI, and Matplotlib

 SQL for data extraction and manipulation